taadith/matrices-neural-networks-and-mnist/README.md

 #### The system used for compilation was the Ubuntu on Windows application (WSL)
 1. To compile **matrix.c**, type the bash command `cc -g -o matrix matrix.c`
 2. To compile **operations.c**, type the bash command `cc -g -o ops operations.c matrix.c -lm`

-## Rust Files:

-### Goals:
-1. Implement a determinant function
-2. Implement a transpose function
-3. Implement an inverse function

-### src/main.rs file
-The main file contains the functions for
-1. creating a matrix,
-2. printing its column and row vectors
-3. printing a matrix
-4. copying a matrix

-The main file also contains overloaded operators for
-1. adding two matrices together
-2. subtracting one matrix from another
-3. scalar multiplication
-4. matrix multiplication

-### Compilation
-#### The system used for compilation was the Ubuntu on Windows application (WSL)
-1. To compile the package, type the bash command "cargo build" or "cargo check"
-2. To run the package, type the bash command "cargo run"